 Enterprises are required to report the quality status of the network and services each quarter or upon request of the Telecommunications Bureau.

-9. Telecoms works
+10. Telecoms works and infrastructure sharing

 Telecoms enterprises are granted rights to use space, land surface, underground rivers and seabed routes in their construction networks.
 Enterprises receive only land use rights, not actual land ownership.